yiisoft/db/docs/en/query/where.md

 ## String format

-String format is best used to specify very simple conditions or if you need to use built-in functions of the DBMS.
+String format is best used to specify basic conditions or if you need to use built-in functions of the DBMS.
 It works as if you are writing a raw SQL.

 For example, the following code will select all users whose status is 1.